rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 ## Client

 An RSK user sending BTC to RSK (peg-in).
-A client can also be RSK users that are willing to stake and advance their RBTC to users in order to receive a fee after the regular peg-in transaction is completed.
+A flyover peg-in protocol client would be a user holding BTC that wants to convert them to RBTC.
+This process is then facilitated by an [LP](#liquidity-provider-lp).

 ## Liquidity Provider (LP)